How to Write an Invoice for Freelance Work

 - Date and invoice number.

-- Client name, address and contact information.
+- Client name, address and contact details.

 - Description of the work you’ve done for that client—this should include any relevant details about what exactly you did for them, if it’s not obvious from the description of your freelance service (e.g., “I wrote your blog post”) or from previous invoices if someone is already familiar with what your services entail.